RobotLocomotion/drake-ci/cache_server/README.md

 4. Each server is checked by a daily automated jenkins production job (that emails buildcops upon failure).
-This `cache-server-health-check` job will first verify that each cache server is reachable, then log in and verify that the server has enough disk space remaining for new cache populate jobs to upload to.
+This `cache-server-health-check` job will first verify that each cache server is reachable, then log in and verify that the server has enough disk space remaining for additional cache uploads from nightly / continuous.

 [drake_18286]: https://github.com/RobotLocomotion/drake/issues/18286
 [remote_bazelrc]: ../tools/remote.bazelrc.in